benpony/electric-ai-chat/README.md

    - Automatically generate descriptive chat names based on content
    - Rename chats with user-specified names
    - Pin/unpin chats for easier organization

+5. **Todo List Tools**
+   - Create, update, delete, and manage collaborative todo lists
+   - Bidirectional real-time synchronization of todo items across all clients
+   - LLM-powered todo processing with the ability to:
+     - Process entire todo lists automatically
+     - Watch lists for new items and process them as they're added
+     - Respond to task completion status changes in real-time
+     - Use ElectricSQL's shape streams to monitor tasks without polling
+   - Todo items can be created by users or the AI, demonstrating real-time collaboration
+   - Demonstrates practical uses of ElectricSQL for:
+     - Event-driven architectures with shape streams
+     - Real-time UI updates across multiple clients
+     - Reactive programming patterns with AI integrations
+     - Resumable operations that can survive page reloads or connection interruptions

 ## ElectricSQL Benefits for AI Applications